ettodrzz/alma/Docs/win_setup.md

 ## Windows Terminal

 *It's a modern host application for the command-line shells, like Command Prompt, PowerShell, and Bash (via WSL).
-Its main features include multiple tabs, panes, Unicode and UTF-8 character support, a GPU accelerated text rendering engine, and the ability to create your own themes and customize text, colors, backgrounds, and shortcuts. [↗ Windows Terminal documentation](https://learn.microsoft.com/en-us/windows/terminal/)*.
+Its main features include multiple tabs, panes, Unicode and UTF-8 character support, a GPU accelerated text rendering engine, and the ability to create your own themes and customize text, colors, backgrounds, and shortcuts*. [↗ Windows Terminal documentation](https://learn.microsoft.com/en-us/windows/terminal/).

 ### Installation